 Keep an eye on the HF bands with this comprehensive set of propagation tools.
 Solar conditions, geomagnetic activity and hourly QSO charts all on one handy web page.

 Live images of the K7LOL comm center.
 View the ham shack as radio, dipole and Dave operate as one.
 Or maybe just see him picking his nose.

-Eight Years and 10 trillion dollars later, what have we got to show for it?
-President Trump !
-Thanks Ass.
+Eight Years and 10 trillion dollars, what have we got to show for it?
+President Trump!
+Thank you Bath House Barry.
+MAGA